TasumLuke/Research-Analytics-Platform/README.md

 ---

-## 12 — Troubleshooting & tips (from fellow students)
+## 12 — Troubleshooting & tips
 - If `npm run dev` shows port conflict, check which process holds the port and kill it, or change the port in `vite.config.js`.
 - Large CSVs in-browser cause memory issues; add server-side ingestion for >50MB datasets.
 - If metrics look wrong, confirm correct encoding of categorical labels and that missing values were handled.

----

-## 13 — License & credits
-- Recommended license: **MIT** (add a `LICENSE` file).
-- Libraries used: React, TypeScript, Tailwind CSS, Recharts, ml-random-forest (or the specific RF lib included in `package.json`).
-- Authors: Luke Rimmo Lego & Dr. Denver Baptiste.
-Please attribute if you reuse significant portions.

----

-## 14 — Contact & how to carry it forward
+## 13 — Contact & how to carry it forward
 If you want to carry this project forward:
 1. Fork the repo and open a small PR with one focused change.
 2. Try adding tests for your change and document usage in the README.
 3. If you are a student, list this work on a portfolio and mention that it's a collaborative, extensible research tool.

-If you want, I can also produce:
-- A ready-to-paste `README.md` file (this is it),
-- A `Dockerfile` example,
-- A `.github/workflows/ci.yml` skeleton, or
-- A short `CONTRIBUTING.md`.

-Thanks for reading — good luck, and enjoy pushing this project forward!
+Thanks for reading, good luck
-— Luke Rimmo Lego & Dr. Denver Baptiste (student-research friendly)
+— Luke Rimmo Lego & Dr. Denver Baptiste